BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 - Internet connection is stable
 - Product is already in the cart
 **Steps:**
-1. Found a cart icon
+1. Find a cart icon
 2. Click on the cart icon